syncfusion-content/wpf-docs/wpf/SfChart/Styling-and-Customization.md

 # Styling and Customization

-SfChart support various customizing and styling options that allows you to enrich the application.
+SfChart supports various customizing and styling options that allows you to enrich the application.

 ## Palettes